rxue/unix_scripts/README.md

 ----
 * How to check the distribution version of your current Linux: `lsb_release -a`
 * How to get running script directory: ``$(cd `dirname $0` && pwd)``
-* How to list all the block devices regardless of mounted or not: `lsblk`
+* How to list the system's disks and identify the new drive: `sudo fdisk -l`